 Streamlined Solutions Are Available

-If you’re ready to harness price and market data to move your sourcing strategy to new levels of efficiency and cost savings, check out our free, open price benchmarking app iQO Explorer.
-With data from over $14BIL in annual purchases from over 450 US hospitals – you’ll have the insights you need and never have to pay for benchmarking again.
+If you’re ready to harness price and market data to move your sourcing strategy to new levels of efficiency and cost savings, schedule a demo to take advantage of the full suite of Curvo products.
+With data from over $14BIL in annual purchases from over 450 US hospitals – you’ll have the insights you need and benchmarking you can trust.